lxxxxl/LearnNumbers/README.md

 * Generate random number and time for studying

 ## TODO
-* Add UI resizing to work correctly with various screen resolutions
 * Add hours and minutes plurals for other languages

 ## Usages